 Second, we allow for arbitrary $\dorder$ but restrict the input of $\mo_{\mu_{\U(d)}}^{(\dorder)}$ to endomorphisms that are itself symmetric, i.e., of product form.
-We can proof the following lemma. \begin{lemmablock}[label={lem:sym_moment_operator}]{Moment operator on symmetric operators} For an operator $A \in \L(\CC^{d})$ it holds that
+In this case we also find an orthogonal decomposition as given by the following lemma. \begin{lemmablock}[label={lem:sym_moment_operator}]{Moment operator on symmetric operators} For any operator $A \in \L(\CC^{d})$ it holds that